lemunk/FolderTest/README.md

 -Test case setup (TDD could have been used possibly BDD) -Clean up of the json returns, probably use more viewmodels and restructure and ommit for better readability to the user.
 -More clean up of the swagger docs and better examples and return examples added

+Instructions:
+SQL lite had a fit, the folder path already needed to be implimented for migration to work. so Create the folder sturcture first.
+Swagger contains the format to use. access swagger at the root url e.g (localhost:1234)